 APPLICABILITY: The Reclaimed Water Service is an Experimental new type of conservation water service for Riverside.
 It is intended to serve water only for landscape irrigation.
 Still in its infancy, it serves a very small number of properties.
 Some or all of this water may be sold for delivery to other water agencies.
+(I recommend that all this water be sold to WMWD and supplemented with low quality well water from the Sol.
+Riverside Basin plus low quality Bunker Hill Basin excess supply.)

 The Reclaimed Water Service is a separate and distinct level or type of water delivery service serving a small number of parcels within the city.
 By definition it is its own water system serving landscape irrigators.
-This system has its' own variable and fixed expenses.
+This system has its' own infrastructure, variable and fixed expenses.
 Currently, it is the most expensive water delivery system operating in the city.
-Capital investment expense is recovered by property assessment or the San Marcos legislation for government agencies or the export wholesale price.
+Capital investment expense is recovered by property assessment or the "San Marcos Assessment" for government agencies or the export wholesale price.